KULeuvenNeuromechanics/PredSim/README.md

 - **S.misc.constant_pennation_angle**:
 	- specify if pennation angle of the muscles is supposed to stay constant (0 or 1).
 Default is *0* [double]
 - **S.misc.git.local_hash**:
 	- hash of the local instance [char].
+This is the identifier of the version of the code on your machine.
 You cannot change this setting.
 - **S.misc.git.branch_name**:
 	- current branch of the local instance [char].
 You cannot change this setting.
 - **S.misc.git.remote_hash**:
 	- hash of the last commit on the remote [char].
+This is the identifier of the latest version on the remote.
 You cannot change this setting.

 #### S.post_process